 The Tariff of Rates and Charges set out in Schedule A of this Decision and Rate Order is approved effective May 1, 2017 for electricity consumed or estimated to have been consumed on and after such date.
-Hearst Power Distribution Company Ltd. shall notify its customers of the rate changes no later than the delivery of the first bill reflecting the new rates.
+Niagara-on-the-Lake Hydro Inc. shall notify its customers of the rate changes no later than the delivery of the first bill reflecting the new rates.